stefek99/wings-integration/tutorial/wings-integration-tutorial-readme.md

-2017 was revolutionary in terms of mainstream adoption of blockchain technologies.
-Bicoin, Ethereum and many other altcoins observed a meteoric rise in price and ICOs - initial coin offerings - raised more capital than traditional VC *(venture capital)*.
+2017 was a revolutionary year in terms of mainstream adoption of blockchain technologies.
+Bitcoin, Ethereum and many other altcoins observed a meteoric rise in price and ICOs - initial coin offerings - raised more capital than traditional VC *(venture capital)*.

 For many it's a paradigm shift, for me it's one of the many steps on the path of global awakening.
 People waking up, becoming more resilient, independent, antifragile...
 Now we don't need to rely on centralized government, we can have independent food, water, energy production.
 Private schools, private hospitals, private roads, private trains and most importantly - decentralized money, transparency, consensus protocol.

-It's no longer Central Banks *(or Federal Reserve)* printing money and financing war or sugar subsidies - this time around it's code, math and cryptography that governs the rules.
+It's no longer Central Banks *(or Federal Reserve)* printing money and financing war or sugar subsidies - this time around it is code, math and cryptography that govern the rules.
 You can participate in this change in a number of ways - running your own blockchain project or becoming a developer are surely one of the most exciting options.

 ### Audience

-It's difficult for a single article to be "everything for everyone" but I'll do my best to be approachable, digestable, easy to follow.
+It's difficult for a single article to be "everything for everyone" but I'll do my best to be approachable, digestible, easy to follow.

 You should have some knowledge about Ethereum and programming.